-If you require repeat medication, please use your repeat prescription slip, which can be left in the repeat box by reception, posted or faxed to the surgery or order online via the link at the top of this page or the NHS App.
+If you require repeat medication, please use your repeat prescription slip, which can be left in the repeat box by reception, posted to the surgery or order online via the link at the top or SystemOne Online or the NHS App.

 Telephone requests for repeat prescriptions are not accepted.
 If you require your prescription to be posted, please include a stamped addressed envelope.

 Please order repeat prescriptions 7 days before you run out.